tcllab/tclmake/doc/example.md

     	set vfs [file root "$@"].vfs
     	exec basekit $(SDX) wrap "$@" -vfs $vfs -runtime "$(RUNTIME)" $(WRAP_OPTIONS)

-The option rule '--test-wrap' uses the `$!` automatic variable to generate version stamps for a wrapped and unwrapped starkit without having to know its name specifically, and the MAKE_UPDATE proc is used to compare the version stamps and mark if the wrapped starkit needs to be regenerated.
+The option rule **--test-wrap** uses the `$!` automatic variable to generate version stamps for a wrapped and unwrapped starkit without having to know its name specifically, and the `MAKE_UPDATE` proc is used to compare the version stamps and mark if the wrapped starkit needs to be regenerated.

-Since an option rule is never marked as updated, the '--test-wrap' rule is generic, and can be used as a prerequisite for any number of starkits in a makefile.
+Since an option rule is never marked as updated, the **--test-wrap** rule is generic, and can be used as a prerequisite for any number of starkits in a makefile.
 Thus it can function as a sort of 'mixin', to borrow an OOP term, that enhances the function of the object it is associated with.